yyyyannisz/Interactive-Lab-Hub/Lab 6/README.md

     choice = msg.payload.decode().strip()
     choices[player] = choice
 ```
 The Host receives moves from all players using a wildcard subscription.
 Each message is stored in the choices dictionary.

-***Host Code Snippet — Determining Winner***
+***Host Code Snippet: Determining Winner***
 ```bash
 def determine_winner(players_choices):
     unique = set(players_choices.values())